pupil-labs/pupil-docs/src/invisible/explanation/basic-concepts.md

 Existing events can be downloaded as part of the [Raw Data Export]().

-## Enrichment Sections
-After you have defined and computed an enrichment using a pair of start and end event, all the according enrichment sections will appear in the project editor.

-An enrichment section essentially stands for the results of the enrichment computation.
-Every recording with fitting start and end events will receive a corresponding enrichment section.

-Every enrichment section has a unique ID, which is reference in all enrichment exports.
-You can preview the results of most enrichments in the project editor by clicking on an enrichment section and playing the corresponding section of the recording.

 ## Workspaces
 Workspaces are containers for your data and enable you to share data in Pupil Cloud with your collaborators.
 All data in Pupil Cloud is part of a workspace and the workspace owner can control access to it.
 This includes recordings, wearers, templates, labels, projects, and enrichments, which are all isolated within a workspace.